 - In the Language of Women by Charles Fishman was awarded the "Paterson Award for Literary Excellence"

 - Hooked by Dr. Jamie Smolen, finished in 2nd Place in the Southwest Book Design & Production Award

 News for Our Authors

-Sales from the Southwest Festival of the Written Word in Silver City, New Mexico have been posted to your accounts.
+Sales from the Tucson Festival of Books (TFOB) have been posted to your accounts.
 We really enjoyed the festival and the wonderful people and hospitality provided.
+Thanks to the dynamics of our authors, Jonathan Miller and Edward Mendez, sales were really good.
 We will definitely attend this event the next time it is held.

 FOR IMMEDIATE RELEASE

-Tim Kreiter a Rio Rancho substitute teacher, for his sequel, More Adventures of a Substitute Teacher (Contract Mailed).
+Tim Kreiter a Rio Rancho substitute teacher, for his sequel, More Adventures of a Substitute Teacher.

 Lynn Strongin an American ex-pat living in Canada for her latest book of short stories under our JB Stillwater Publishing imprint.

 Titles Released in 2014

 Theodora Mercedes has deep Santa Fe roots but her focus is on the present and tomorrow, and not on where she looks, but in what she sees.
 Making a better world, creating a stronger family, and paying attention to the universe that gives her life are where she puts her energies.